OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:7

 But the tenants said to one another, ‘This is the heir.
-Come, let’s kill him, and the inheritance will be ours.’
+Come, let us kill him, and the inheritance will be ours.’

 ## Mark 12:8